Public Parking Spot Detection And Geo-localization Using Transfer Learning: Related Work

-Authors of \cite{Ruben:OnStreetRandomundersampling21} examined the future parking occupancy problem under a traditional regression technique and a classification technique.
-By using random under-sampling, they overcome issues related to class imbalance, and produce results indicating classification outperforms the regression technique in future parking prediction.
-While we also classify different objects in an image, our work goes on to segment out the exact locations of objects such as people and car plates. \cite{Naveen:OpenAirParking22} applied a neural networks to develop a real-time open-air intelligent parking system.
-While they train on all 24-hour light conditions and achieve great results, the dataset is limited to a single parking lot hence not allowing for adaptation in different landscape settings such as places with more shade during the day or lots with many trees.
-In \cite{Rosamaria:ParkSmart13}, an architectural framework for software and hardware integration, and operation in intelligent parking assistant system is developed, and tested under simulation as we test best parking recommendation based on distance, and availability in this work.
-The result indicates that the intelligent parking assistant outperforms the conventional parking system.
-In the South African context, \cite{Nyambal:AutoParkCNN17} develop a CNN based system like we do, they however limit their training set to parking lots within WITS university main campus.
+In the South African context, the author of \cite{Nyambal:AutoParkCNN17} develops a CNN based system as we do, but with training data limited to the parking lots within WITS university main campus.
 In their approach, the problem is set up as a classification task, where each parking space is labelled empty or vacant.
-In real-time, this system would fail to track a moving vehicle approaching a parking space as the neural network does not look everywhere on the image, but only between white parallel parking lines.
-In all the works detailed so far, camera angle for images were ideal, the shot is taken from either directly in front or behind the cars, at a height that allows all cars, and parking spaces to be fully visible.
-As such, these methods do not address the use of single cameras placed on at an angle to the cars, and parking spaces where large portions of certain parking spaces are occluded by vehicles in neighbouring spots, which we feel is the more realistic case if one were to deploy such system at scale using existing surveillance cameras in shopping complexes.
+In real-time, this system would be incapable of tracking vehicle trajectories towards an open parking space since the neural network looks nowhere but between white parallel parking lines.
+In all works detailed so far, camera angle for images were ideal, the shot is taken from either directly in front or behind the cars, at a height that allows full visibility of all cars and parking spaces.
+As such, these methods do not address the use of single camera per lot, placed on buildings, at an angle to the cars, and parking spaces such that large portions of certain key objects are occluded by vehicles in neighbouring spots.
+We feel this is the more realistic case if one were to deploy such system at scale using existing surveillance cameras in shopping complexes.
 CNN's are also used in \cite{Xu:ParkingFisheye20}, and in particular: YOLOV3, an architecture much similar to our implementation than any of the previously stated work.
 The authors of \cite{Xu:ParkingFisheye20} opt for a car mounted 4 way camera for data collection as they drive around parking lots.
-Previous works on parking detection have mostly focused on one parking lot, and not a network of parking lots so the driver is given a suggested ideal parking lot, and space based on distance.
-The task of recommending an ideal location based on distance has been tackled in other domains \cite{Basyir:NearestEmergency17,Rezania:TempShelter14,Berker:AreaFPGA21,Hagar:ShortestPath16}.
-The dominant distance measure used in these works is the Haversine formula.
-While it has been shown to produce errors of up to 0.5\% of the distance being measured in Kilometers, it has been deemed a reliable measure of distance between two points on earth.